ridhodwid/Leaflet.VectorTileLayer/README.md

 This module provides a [Leaflet][L] layer that displays [vector tiles][VT].
 It is very similar to [`Leaflet.VectorGrid`][LVG].

-In contrast to `VectorGrid`, this class has been designed as much as possible in terms of Leaflet's public API.
-This makes it more likely to continue working with future versions of Leaflet.

 The biggest difference to `VectorGrid` is the [styling](#styling).
 `VectorTileLayer` also supports two options `min/maxDetailZoom` which are subtly different from `VectorGrid`'s `min/maxNativeZoom`.
 Both provide the